correctomatic/correctomatic-server/README.md

 - The correction completer: Detects when a container finished and stores the correction result.
 - The correction notifier: Calls the callback with the correction results, notifying the client which started the correction.

 The API and starter subsystems must share a path to the correction files: the easiest way is to run them in the same machine.
-This project launches one container for the RabbitMQ server and another one for the rest of the processes.
+This project launches one container for each service, and uses a volume for a shared folder between correctomatic components.

-It's planned to add an intermediate process for transfering the files to another machine, so they can be run in different machines

 ## Launch the server

 You can launch all systems with `docker compose up`

-Alternatively, you can launch the RabbitMQ and the correctomatic processes with:
+Alternatively, you can launch/stop the RabbitMQ and the correctomatic processes separately with:
 - `docker compose up rabbitmq`
+- `docker compose up api`
+- `docker compose up starter` (TO-DO)
+- `docker compose up completer` (TO-DO)
-- `docker compose up correctomatic`
+- `docker compose up notifier` (TO-DO)

 You don't need the correctomatic processes for development: you should launch the RabbitMQ server and run the other processes in your machine.